Gary S. Toub, Ph.D.

 Eureka Springs, Arkansas 72632

-Gary Toub, Ph.D., is a diplomate Jungian analyst and licensed clinical psychologist practicing in Eureka Springs, Arkansas.
+Gary Toub, Ph.D., is a diplomate Jungian analyst practicing in Eureka Springs, Arkansas.
 He is a graduate of the Training Institute of the Inter-Regional Society of Jungian Analysts and the Research Society for Process-Oriented Psychology.
 He has over 40 years of clinical experience.
-In addition to his private practice, Dr. Toub is a Senior Training Analyst at the C. G. Jung Institute of Colorado, where he supervises and trains clinicians and has taught numerous classes to the general public.
+In addition to his private practice, Dr. Toub is a Senior Training Analyst at the C. G. Jung Institute of Colorado, where he has supervised and trained clinicians and taught numerous classes to the general public.
 For over 25 years, he served as President and Director of Training for the Institute as well.

 In his private practice, Dr. Toub sees adults of all ages.
-He specializes in a Jungian analytic approach, frequently employing dream interpretation and active imagination aimed at exploring the unconscious in order to resolve problems and symptoms and assist the individuation, or self-actualization, process.
+He specializes in a Jungian approach to spiritual direction, frequently employing dream interpretation and active imagination aimed at exploring the unconscious in order to resolve problems and assist the individuation, or self-actualization, process.
 The central aim of Dr. Toub's approach is helping you connect to your center and the transforming power of your psyche.
 The result is a more integrated sense of who you are and the meaning of your life.
 He is also interested in synchronicity, mind-body phenomena, alchemical active imagination, Taoist philosophy, shamanism, and mystical experiences and practices.
-Dr. Toub offers short-term as well as long-term analysis and psychotherapy tailored to individual needs.
-A free initial consultation is available by appointment.
-Some insurance is accepted and reduced rates are available.
-Credit cards are accepted via PayPal.
-For further information or an appointment, call (303) 278-2448.
+Dr. Toub offers short-term as well as long-term analysis tailored to individual needs.

 - A Brief Introduction to Jungian Therapy.(2005).
 Spirit Talk Magazine.